Skip to Content

 mason jars sterilizing in a water bath canner that will be used to make dill pickles.

-Step 3: While the water bath canner is going, get a saucepan or medium size pot and fill it up with water.
+• Step 3: While the water bath canner is going, get a saucepan or medium-sized pot and fill it up with water.

 lids and rings sterlizing in a saucepan for canning purposes.